SchwarzKruppzo/gmCStrike-1.6/README.md

 ## Known bugs
 - Sometimes fast-switching weapon, you can hear again the sound of draw animation.
 I don't care why this happens, why EmitSound do not blocking the same sound.
 This is not prediction bug.

+## Workshop
+I will upload this on Steam Workshop when it'll be ready.